bennyocean/Economic_Analysis_FRED/README.md

 - **Github**

 # The Analysis
-Each query for this project aimed at investigating specific aspects of the data analyst job market.

 ### 1. Pull & Clean Data
 To clean and manipulate the unemployment rate data from the US job market, I filtered the monthly, seasonally adjusted unemployment rate for all states.
 Then, I concatonated the different data by looping overy every state and removed non-relevant columns and NANs.
 To adjust the title column, I replaced some text and applied list comprehension to rename column names.